 We studied the first site and provided a solar feasibility study which showed that Gateshead Tavern was an ideal site for solar.

-The large flat rooftop of the hotel proved to be perfect and could fit the maximum 100 kW threshold which was eligible for Small-scale Technology Certificates (STCs).
+The large flat rooftop of the hotel proved to be perfect for installing panels and could fit the maximum 100 kW threshold which was eligible for Small-scale Technology Certificates (STCs).

 We established that the hotel would be generating $21,500 per year worth of electricity – based on the new and higher rates.